 The Baltimore Basilica, built during 1806-1821, and officially known as the Basilica of the National Shrine of the Assumption of the Virgin Mary, was the first Roman Catholic cathedral built in the United States, and the first major religious building constructed after the adoption of the U.S. Constitution.
 It is a National Historic Landmark and National Shrine.

 Brown Memorial Park Avenue (PCUSA) has served the surrounding area for 135 years, housing one of the largest collections of Tiffany stained glass windows (12), including the two largest, and a 1930 Skinner pipe organ.

-This nationally ranked Pete Dye-designed golf course is one of only 24 Golf Digest five-star golf courses (2008). #1 ranked public course in the state of Maryland.
+This Pete Dye–designed course is one of 24 five-star golf courses (2008), is the #1 ranked public course in Maryland and is nationally recognized.
 Ideal facility for group outings and business entertaining; amenities include an excellent restaurant, meeting space and full-service locker room.
 The Best of the Best.

-Baltimore's oldest contemporary art gallery specializing in post WWII American and European art.
+Baltimore's oldest contemporary art gallery specializes in post-WWII American and European art.

 This full-service destination management company offers custom-designed tours, citywide shuttle systems and ground operations--featuring special event planning, incentive packages, team-building programs, innovative spouse and children's programs, and complete meeting management services.

 Carroll Park Golf Course, a 9-hole course that is the closest golf course to Baltimore's Inner Harbor, is ideal to work on your game and offers an oasis from meetings, seminars, tradeshows and work.